mykldggn/mykldggn.github.io/README.md

+# Portfolio
-# Currently: Looking for Work in the Seattle Metro Area!
+## Currently: Looking for Work in the Seattle Metro Area!
-Open to opportunities in the Bay Area or NYC as well.
+## Open to opportunities in the Bay Area or NYC as well.
 ## Pursuing a career as either a Data Scientist or an AI/ML Engineer.

 ## Education